Choosing the right mechanical design tolerances keeps projects within budget and, more importantly, ensures designs stay functional.

 Relative dimensions with mechanical design tolerances

-This is not the ideal outcome, because your design may not function.
-If you only want the sixth dimension to be +/- 0.01 inches relative to your first point, you need to specify a new relationship.
-So you provide a new dimension and tolerance and leave out the middle tolerances.
+That’s not ideal since your design might not work.
+So, if you want that sixth dimension to be +/- 0.01 inches relative to the first point, you’ll need to specify a new relationship.
+Provide a fresh dimension and tolerance, and leave out the middle tolerances.

-Important Note: you need a solid understanding of your end design.
-This means understanding how all parts of your design fit together.
-At the same time, do tolerance stack-up analysis throughout your design work.
-This way you won’t end up with a bunch of parts that don’t properly mate.
+Important Note: You need a solid grasp of your end design, understanding how all the parts fit together.
+Also, do tolerance stack-up analysis throughout your design work.
+That way, you won’t end up with a bunch of non-mating parts.

-More importantly, use common sense.
-Figure out how parts will fit together and work.
-Then, design with as large as a tolerance possible, without compromising on function.
-This will make you a better designer, and you’ll make a lot of machinist friends.
+But above all, use your common sense.
+Figure out how parts will fit and function together.
+Then, design with the largest tolerances possible without sacrificing function.
+This will make you a better designer, and you’ll win over plenty of machinist pals.

 What’s your biggest challenge when selecting mechanical design tolerances?
-What tips and tricks do you use when it comes to mechanical design tolerances?
+Any tips or tricks to share when it comes to mechanical design tolerances?